 About ATIXA and Title IX

-ATIXA provides a professional association for school and college Title IX Coordinators and administrators who are interested in serving their districts and campuses more effectively.
+ATIXA provides a professional association for school and college Title IX Coordinators, investigators, and administrators who are interested in serving their districts and campuses more effectively.
 Since 1972, Title IX has proved to be an increasingly powerful leveling tool, helping to advance gender equity in schools and colleges.
 Title IX’s benefits can be found in promoting equity in academic and athletics programs, preventing hostile environments on the basis of sex, prohibiting sexual harassment and sexual violence, protecting from retaliation and remedying the effects of other gender-based forms of discrimination.
-Every school district and college in the United States is required to have a Title IX Coordinator who oversees implementation, training and compliance with Title IX.
-ATIXA brings campus and district Title IX coordinators and administrators into professional collaboration to explore best practices, share resources, and advance the worthy goal of gender equity in education.
+Every school district and college in the United States is required to have a Title IX Coordinator who oversees implementation, training, and compliance with Title IX.
+ATIXA brings campus and district Title IX coordinators, investigators, and administrators into professional collaboration to explore best practices, establish industry standards, share resources, empower the profession, and advance the worthy goal of gender equity in education.

-ATIXA has been formed to promote professional develoment and foster collaboration in what is actually a field of 25,000 people who all do the same job – assuring Title IX compliance in our schools, colleges and universities.
+ATIXA was formed in 2011 to promote professional development and foster collaboration in what is actually a field of more than 25,000 people who all do the same job – assuring Title IX compliance in our schools, colleges and universities.